xmartlabs/Opera/README.md

 > Another variant of the previous helpers is `public func routeWithFilter(filter: FilterType) -> Self`.

-We've 'said Opera is able to decode json response using your favorite Json parsing library.
+We've said Opera is able to decode json response into a Model using your favorite Json parsing library.
 Let's see how Opera accomplishes that.

 > At Xmartlabs we have been using `Decodable` as our Json parsing library since march 16.
 Before that we had used Argo, ObjectMapper and many others.
 I don't want to deep into the reason of our json parsing library choice (we have our reasons ;)) but during Opera implementation/design we though it was a good feature to be flexible about it.